 Congress's health policy goals are effectuated in large part through partnerships between the Department of Health and Human Services ("HHS") and the states.
-These Congressionally-authorized federal-state partnerships vividly illustrate the complexity and varied approaches that states have taken with respect to creating health care delivery systems and, in some cases, the significant improvements to public health thereby.
-Like many states, Maryland, Virginia, and Pennsylvania-the three states in which Appellee CASA de Maryland, Inc. operates-use a combination of federal and state funds to expand health care coverage and reduce the costs of uncompensated care.
+These Congressionally-authorized federal-state partnerships vividly illustrate the complexity and varied approaches that states have taken to reform their health care delivery systems.
+In some cases, these reforms have permitted significant improvements to public health.
+For example, Massachusetts, a national leader in health care coverage whose 2006 state health reform was widely seen as a model for the Affordable Care Act, has achieved near-universal coverage, including for many noncitizens, thereby spreading costs across providers and payers.
+California, Washington and other Appellee states have taken a similar approach.

-DHS' new Rule threatens to unravel the health care system crafted by Congress, HHS, and the states.
+DHS's new Rule threatens to unravel the health care system crafted by Congress, HHS, and the states.
 The Rule dramatically redefines the longstanding meaning of "public charge" to mean "an alien who receives one or more public benefits [including Medicaid] . . . for more than 12 months in the aggregate within any 36 month period" and permits DHS to apply the designation to noncitizens who DHS determines are likely to use such benefits at any time in the future.
 Inadmissibility on Public Charge Grounds, Final Rule, 84 Fed.
 Reg.
 41292, 41501 (Aug.
 14, 2019).
 Moreover, in making a public charge determination, the Rule requires DHS to treat as a heavily weighted negative factor past receipt of public benefits as well as having a serious medical condition without private insurance or the means to pay for treating the condition.
 Id. at 41504.
-This framework creates a clear and direct incentive for immigrants seeking future adjustment of status to avoid accessing or utilizing the listed benefits, including Medicaid.
+This framework creates a clear and direct disincentive for immigrants seeking future adjustment of status to access or utilize the listed benefits, including Medicaid.
 The Rule thus clashes with Congress's express intent to encourage the use of public health benefits by those who are lawfully eligible for them.

 The Rule will not only harm those immigrants who are subject to the public charge determination and receive the listed benefits.
-Its stunning breadth, complexity, and likely arbitrary application will deter many more immigrants and U.S. citizens living with immigrant family members from applying for any public benefits for fear of adverse immigration consequences.
+Its stunning breadth, complexity, and potential arbitrary application will deter many more immigrants and U.S. citizens living with immigrant family members from applying for any public benefits for fear of adverse immigration consequences.
 The Rule also undermines the work of Congress and the states to expand health care coverage to improve health and control costs.
-Consequently, the Rule vastly exceeds the scope of DHS' authority.
+Consequently, the Rule vastly exceeds the scope of DHS's authority.

-Critically, the Rule will irreparably challenge state health care delivery systems.
+The Rule will irreparably challenge state health care delivery systems.
 More people will be uninsured, resulting in poorer health outcomes, poorer public health, and higher costs.
 These results are in direct conflict with the federal statutory regime for health care.